-The SEBB Program administers both continuation coverage options.
-Refer to the SEBB Continuation Coverage Election Notice booklet for details.
+The PEBB Program administers both continuation coverage options.
+Refer to the PEBB Continuation Coverage Election Notice booklet for details.

-Option for coverage under Public Employees Benefits Board (PEBB) retiree insurance
+Option for coverage under PEBB retiree insurance

-A retiring employee is eligible to continue enrollment or defer enrollment in public employees benefits board (PEBB) insurance coverage as a retiree if they meet procedural and substantive eligibility requirements.
+A retiring employee, eligible elected or full-time appointed official leaving public office, or a dependent becoming eligible as a survivor is eligible to continue enrollment or defer enrollment in PEBB retiree insurance coverage, if they meet procedural and substantive eligibility requirements.
 See the PEBB Retiree Enrollment Guide for details.